Media engagement framework: Application

 Individuals, influencers and consumers make decisions based on alternatives available to them and constraints put on them.
 To engage with an individual brands must realize they are competing against the time an individual spends on line.
 If they find something else more engaging, they will engage with that activity.
 Brands compete against other brands for the purchases of consumers acting in the category.
 Lastly, influencers have only so many endorsements they can make and therefore brands compete with other endorsers for the endorsement of an influencer.

+Creating engaging content by keeping target audience in mind like create content that audience find it funny, interesting, and relatable will encourage audience to share it on social networks.
+Which will be beneficial for you brand, getting more people to know about your business and brand.
+Contact Digilord to create engaging content for your brand.

 Use of listening tools (Google Alerts, Twitter Search, SocialMention.com, Veooz.com, Alterian SM2, Radian6, Sysomos, Buzzient etc.) can be employed within the model to help identify the members of the audience segment and to support the formation of other social engagement planning and management tools.